dnotes/svelte-summit-fall-2024/transcript.md

     });
     ```

-4. For our tooling, we need the _official Cucumber plugin_ for VSCode, _not_ the top result for "Gherkin".
-Then we need to configure the `cucumber.glue` extension setting, which is why we should name our steps.ts files consistently.
+4. For tooling, do _not_ use the top result for "Gherkin", try the _official Cucumber plugin_ for VSCode.
+Then configure the `cucumber.glue` setting to get some code completion, which is why we should name our .steps.ts files consistently.

     ```json
     "cucumber.glue": [